Wikipedia Star Trek Into Darkness debate

-Controversy
+Debate

 Director J. J. Abrams planned to release the film Star Trek Into Darkness in April 2013.
 Its title did not contain a colon after "Star Trek", such as in Star Trek II: The Wrath of Khan and eight other Star Trek films.
-The "I" was to be capitalized in Abrams's April release, but Wikipedia's manual of style stipulates that prepositions fewer than five letters are not to be capitalized.
+The "I" was to be capitalized in Abrams's April release, but Wikipedia's Manual of Style stipulates that prepositions with fewer than five letters are not to be capitalized.

-The discussion which would decide if Wikipedia should lowercase or uppercase the "I" in the word "into" in the film's title unfolded at the article's talk page from December 11, 2012, to January 9, 2013, and then was picked up again from January 13 to January 31, 2013.
-The dispute to either adhere to or make an exception to Wikipedia's guideline stretched to over 40,000 words.
+The full discussion that would decide if Wikipedia should lowercase or uppercase the "I" in the word "into" in the film's title unfolded at the article's talk page from December 1, 2012 to January 9, 2013, and then was picked up again from January 13 to January 31, 2013.
+The dispute over whether to adhere to or make an exception to Wikipedia's guideline stretched to over 40,000 words.

-A major area of the controversy concerned whether or not "Into Darkness" was a subtitle of Star Trek Into Darkness, which was not clear without the colon.
-If it were a subtitle, as with every other Star Trek film with a title longer than two words except for Star Trek Generations, then Wikipedia's manual of style would recommend that "Into" be capitalized as the first word in the subtitle.
+A major area of the debate concerned whether or not "Into Darkness" was a subtitle of Star Trek Into Darkness, which was not clear without the colon.
+If the phrase was a subtitle, as with every other Star Trek film with a title longer than two words except for Star Trek Generations, then Wikipedia's manual of style would recommend that "Into" be capitalized as the first word in the subtitle.
 The opposing side argued that it would violate Wikipedia's policy against original research to assume that "Into Darkness" was a subtitle, that Star Trek Into Darkness may have been intended to be read as a sentence, and that it would support the studio's marketing strategy to allow "Into Darkness" to be interpreted as a subtitle.
-If "Into Darkness" were not a subtitle, then Wikipedia's manual of style would recommend that "into" be uncapitalized as a four-letter preposition.
+If "Into Darkness" was not a subtitle, then Wikipedia's manual of style would recommend that "into" be uncapitalized as a four-letter preposition.
 Furthermore, the uncapitalization camp argued that Abrams said that the film's title would not have "a subtitle with a colon".

 The side in favor of capitalization further argued that both secondary and primary sources used a capital "I".
 In an outburst, an unregistered Wikipedia editor wrote "READ THE GODDAMN OFFICIAL WEBSITE, YOU POMPOUS IDIOTS".
 As a compromise, the lead for the article initially read "Star Trek into Darkness (usually written as Star Trek Into Darkness) ..." before consensus was reached for the capitalization of "I".